FINANCIAL AID RATE97%

 Admission Requirements & Details

-The information regarding admissions below may give an overview of the students UGA accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP college credits that may be transferred.
-This information can be used to see your chances of getting accepted to University of Georgia.
+The information regarding admissions below may give an overview of the students University of Georgia accepts.
+The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted